-We’ll start by creating a development subdomain.
-Please note that if your DNS is not hosted with us (ie: managed within Plesk alongside your website) then you will need to create the subdomain DNS A record wherever your DNS is hosted.
+We’ll start by creating a staging subdomain.
+If your DNS is not hosted with us (ie: managed within Plesk alongside your website) then you will need to create the subdomain DNS A record wherever your DNS is hosted.

-- In Plesk, choose the “Add Subdomain” button
+- Login to Plesk and choose the “Add Subdomain” button

 - You can enter whatever you like for the name.
-We suggest “dev” or “new”.
+Some suggestions: dev, new, testing or most commonly staging.

-- Be sure to select the correct parent domain — this should be the domain you’re making a development environment for.
+- Be sure to select the correct parent domain — this is the the domain you’re making a staging environment for.

 - If you wish to customize the document root folder name, go for it!
-Sometimes we prefer to use ‘development’ rather than ‘dev.<domain>’ as the folder name.
-It’s up to you.
+Plesk will default to ‘staging.<domain>’ which makes it easy to recognize amongst other domain document roots folders.

 - Press the OK button to save your changes.

-- Find your application in the list.
-For example in many cases this will be a WordPress installation.
-If you do not find your app in the list, learn how to import it into 1-click web apps here.
+- Find your website app in the list.
+If you do not see it there, learn how to import it into 1-click web apps here.